mnforba/3Tier-AWS-Terraform-Architecture/README.md

 * The above code will install an apache webserver in the EC2 instances

 So, now our entire code is ready.
 We need to run the below steps to create infrastructure.

+* terraform init is to initialize the working directory and downloading plugins of the provider
+* terraform plan is to create the execution plan for our code
+* terraform apply is to create the actual infrastructure.
+It will ask you to provide the Access Key and Secret Key in order to create the infrastructure.
+So, instead of hardcoding the Access Key and Secret Key, it is better to apply at the run time.

+**Step 13:- Verify the resources**

+* Terraform will create below resources

+  * VPC
+  * Application Load Balancer
+  * Public & Private Subnets
+  * EC2 instances
+  * RDS instance
+  * Route Table
+  * Internet Gateway
+  * Security Groups for Web & RDS instances
+  * Route Table

+Once the resource creation finishes you can get the DNS of a load balancer and paste it into the browser and you can see load balancer will send the request to two instances.

+That’s it now, you have learned how to create various resources in AWS using Terraform.

+ So, now our entire code is ready.
+We need to run the below steps to create infrastructure.

 * `terraform init` is to initialize the working directory and downloading plugins of the provider
 * `terraform plan` is to create the execution plan for our code